 Chef Dalyn Richardson and his wife/sous chef Paris treat us to a culinary feast three times daily.
 Chef Dalyn starts every evening feast with an assortment of hot appetizers served in the bar.
-Once seated in the dining room, guests start with one of a variety of salads served with fresh baked bread.
-Fine wines are served and then comes the main course of a reverse sear ribeye steak, smoked Kansas City style ribs, a glazed Iowa pork chop, tenderloin kabobs or other mouth watering entrees.
-Desserts are prepared in house also.
-Breakfasts are a hearty ranch style affair highlighted by a getaway day omelet bar.
-Lunches are a soup and sandwich service with a variety ranging from double stack beast burgers to street tacos.
+Once seated in the dining room, guests start with one of a variety of salads served with freshly baked bread.
+Fine wines are served and then comes the main course of a reverse sear ribeye steak, smoked Kansas City style ribs, a glazed Iowa pork chop, tenderloin kabobs, or other mouth-watering entrees.
+Desserts are prepared in-house also.
+Breakfasts are a hearty ranch-style affair highlighted by a getaway day omelet bar.
+Lunches are a soup and sandwich service with a variety ranging from double-stack beast burgers to street tacos.
 Dalyn has many skills and guests are never left wanting more.

-Dalyn and Paris live in Montrose, CO where Dalyn is chef at a golf course.
-They enjoy the mountain life with it's hiking and camping venues, but they also enjoy traveling to SD each fall for the pheasant season.
+Dalyn and Paris live in Montrose, CO where Dalyn is an executive chef.
+They enjoy the mountain life with its hiking and camping venues, but they also enjoy traveling to SD each fall for the pheasant season.

-Riley Hesterman and Cody Shoultz will be your hunting guides for this season.
+Cody Shoultz and Riley Haag will be your hunting guides for this season.
 Both realize the importance of their job and perform it very well.
 Guests can expect the guides to be cheerful and encouraging while in the field.
-Their first priority is to make sure everyone has a safe hunt and they will respectfully make adjustments during the hunt to insure that.
+Their first priority is to make sure everyone has a safe hunt and they will respectfully make adjustments during the hunt to ensure that.
 Riley and Cody will work their dogs from side to side ahead of the hunters to flush the pheasants.
-Expect a loud "Rooster!!" cry from the guides when their dogs flush a long tailed ringneck and hopefully you will hear them say "Nice Shot!" as the dogs retrieve your kill.
+Expect a loud "Rooster!!" cry from the guides when their dogs flush a long-tailed ringneck and hopefully you will hear them say "Nice Shot!" as the dogs retrieve your kill.
 They will also identify the hens with a similar shout and hopefully you won’t have to sign their "Hen Killer" vest by mistakenly shooting one.
 Back at the lodge, Cody and Riley like to continue their service by bore-cleaning and wiping down all of the guest's guns before locking them up for the evening.